Logo link to homepage

 Report for Bezymianny

-The Kamchatkan Volcanic Eruption Response Team (KVERT) reported that a strong thermal anomaly over Bezymianny was identified in satellite images during 20-28 February.
-According to the Institute of Volcanology and Seismology (IVS) of the Far Eastern Branch of the Russian Academy of Sciences (FEB RAS), incandescent debris avalanches descended the SE flanks and summit incandescence was visible during dark hours.
-Daily ash plumes generated from debris avalanches rose more than 2 km above the summit and drifted in multiple directions.
-Weather conditions sometimes obscured webcam and satellite views.
-The Aviation Color Code remained at Orange (the second highest level on a four-color scale).
+The Kamchatkan Volcanic Eruption Response Team (KVERT) reported that a thermal anomaly over Bezymianny was identified in satellite images during 10-17 April and that there were occasional avalanches of hot material.
+According to the Institute of Volcanology and Seismology (IVS) of the Far Eastern Branch of the Russian Academy of Sciences (FEB RAS), incandescent debris avalanches descended mainly the E flank, and crater incandescence was often visible during dark hours.
+Ash plumes generated from these avalanches on most days rose as high as 3.1 km above the summit and drifted NNW, NW, W, and E. The Aviation Color Code remained at Orange (the second highest level on a four-color scale).
 Dates are reported in UTC; specific events are in local time where noted.

 Report for Sheveluch